 The Neo4j Browser and the official Neo4j Drivers use the Bolt database protocol to communicate with Neo4j.
 By default, Neo4j Embedded does not expose a Bolt connector, but you can enable one.
 Doing so allows you to connect the services Neo4j Browser to your embedded instance.

 It also gives you a way to incrementally transfer an existing Embedded application to use Neo4j Drivers instead.
-Migrating to Neo4j Drivers means you become free to choose to run Neo4j Embedded or Neo4j Server, without changing your application code.
+Migrating to Neo4j Drivers means you can run Neo4j Embedded or Neo4j Server, without having to change your application code.

-To add a Bolt Connector to your embedded database, you need to add the Bolt extension to your class path.
+To add a Bolt Connector to your embedded database, you must add the Bolt extension to your class path.
 This is done by adding an additional dependency to your project: